blubblub/heroku-buildpack-nest-monorepo/README.md

 How do you run each on Heroku?
 You don't.
 Heroku applications assume one repo to one application.

-Enter the Monorepo buildpack, which is a copy of [heroku-buildpack-multi-procfile](https://github.com/heroku/heroku-buildpack-multi-procfile) except it moves the target path in to the root, rather than just the Procfile.
-This helps for ruby apps etc.
+Enter the NestJS Monorepo buildpack, which updates package.json in the root of your NestJS project by adding the defined app to the `scripts`.

 # Usage